 How is sarcoma treated?

 There are many different types of sarcoma and increasingly they are being treated in different ways.
 The MDT meeting will plan your treatment, sometimes just surgery is needed, other times radiotherapy is used before surgery.
 With new advances in cancer care, some types of sarcoma are treated with tablet.
-Have a look at our (link to ‘what treatment is available’ page).
+Have a look at our Treating Sarcoma page.

 Can I get written information?

-Sarcoma UK has written information that we can post out to you.
+Sarcoma UK has booklets and factsheets that we can post out to you.
 The information is to help you understand more about Sarcoma and the treatments used.
 You can also see all the information on our website.

 Where can I get support from for myself or my family?